SuperClash (1985): Preliminary matches

-In the following match, The Russian Team (Krusher Khruschev, Ivan Koloff and Nikita Koloff) defended the NWA World Six-Man Tag Team Championship against Crusher, Dick the Bruiser and Baron von Raschke.
+In the eighth bout, The Russian Team (Krusher Khruschev, Ivan Koloff, and Nikita Koloff) defended the NWA World Six-Man Tag Team Championship against Crusher, Dick the Bruiser and Baron von Raschke.
 Baron initially made Ivan submit to a clawhold but the referee did not see the submission as he was busy in preventing other wrestlers from interfering.
 Nikita then hit Baron with a foreign object and Ivan pinned him to retain the titles.

-Next, was a Bodyslam match between Jerry Blackwell and Kamala and the winner would earn the prize of $10,000.
-Blackwell slammed down Kamala to win the challenge.
+The ninth bout was a Bodyslam match between Jerry Blackwell and Kamala with the winner to earn the prize of $10,000.
+Blackwell slammed Kamala to win the challenge.
 After the match, Kamala's manager Sheik Adnan Al-Kaissie attacked Blackwell with his sword and a bunch of wrestlers tried to make the save but they were hit with it as well.
 This led to Baron von Raschke making the save with a baseball bat.

-The Road Warriors (Hawk and Animal) defended the World Tag Team Championship against The Fabulous Freebirds (Michael Hayes and Terry Gordy).
+In the tenth bout, The Road Warriors (Road Warrior Hawk and Road Warrior Animal) defended the AWA World Tag Team Championship against the Fabulous Freebirds (Michael Hayes and Terry Gordy).
 A brawl took place between Paul Ellering and Buddy Roberts at ringside.
 Animal hit a shoulder block to Gordy and covered him for the pinfall until Hayes broke it up by hitting a diving elbow drop from the middle rope allowing Gordy to pin Animal for the titles.
-However, this win was reversed due to the illegal man Hayes getting involved.
+However, this win was reversed due to the illegal man, Hayes, getting involved.

-Later, Sgt.
-Slaughter defended the America's Championship against Boris Zhukov.
+In the eleventh bout, Sgt.
+Slaughter defended the AWA America's Championship against Boris Zhukov.
 Zhukov loaded his elbow pad with a foreign object and hit Slaughter with it, thus forcing the referee to disqualify him.
 As a result, Slaughter retained the America's Championship.

-In the penultimate match, Ric Flair defended the NWA World Heavyweight Championship against Magnum T. A. Magnum tried to pin Flair with a cradle but Flair reversed it into his own cradle and grabbed Magnum's tights for the pinfall to retain the title.
+In the penultimate match, Ric Flair defended the NWA World Heavyweight Championship against Magnum T. A..
+Magnum tried to pin Flair with a cradle but Flair reversed it into his own cradle and grabbed Magnum's tights for the pinfall to retain the title.

-Main event match

-In the main event, Rick Martel defended the World Heavyweight Championship against Stan Hansen.
+In the main event, Rick Martel defended the AWA World Heavyweight Championship against Stan Hansen.
 Hansen attacked Martel with a chair before the match and then hit him with a chair again until the match finally started.
 Hansen and Martel began hitting each other with chairs, forcing the referee to end the match in a double disqualification, resulting in Martel retaining the title.